AlePilHen/CRUCs/README.md

 - `-p, --period`        Lets you specify the number of days into the past you want to query records.
 - `-c, --no_carbon`     Flag for NOT computing the carbon load.
 Default is to compute it.
 - `-u, --user`          Specify a user and provide only a small report for that user, instead of the default bar charts.
+- `-d, --database`      Specify the path to the `sqlite3` database that holds the records.
+Default is `./torque_logs.db`

+## How to set up `TorqueDork`

+### Step 1: Clone the repository

+Clone the repository to your local machine.

+### Step 2: Install dependencies

+Install the dependencies listed in the `requirements.txt` file.
+You can do this by running the following command in the terminal:

+`pip install -r requirements.txt`

+### Step 3: Run the scraper

+TorqueDork uses a scraper to scrape the Torque database.
+This scraper is called `scrapeTorque.py`.
+Shortly, this scraper will query the Torque database and store the results in a `sqlite3` database.
+Run the scraper by typing `python scrapeTorque.py` in the commandline.
+This will create a `sqlite3` database at the path which you provided with the `--log_db` flag.
+If you did not provide a path, the database will be created in the same folder as the scraper.

+### Step 4: Enjoy your fresh results

+Now that you have a database with all the records, you can run `TorqueDork`.
+This is done by typing `python torqueDork.py` in the commandline.
+This will print a report to the screen.
+If you want to customize the report, you can use the flags described above.